 Global Connect Program

-The Global Connect program will allow your books to be printed by our printer partners in Germany, India, Italy, Poland, Russia, China, Spain, Brazil, and South Korea.
+The Global Connect program will allow your books to be printed by our printer partners in Germany, the United Kingdom, India, Italy, Poland, Russia, China, Spain, Brazil, Japan, South Africa, Australia, and South Korea.
 The printers will print the books that are sold by bookstores located in those countries.
 This saves you and the retailers overseas shipping charges if they were to order your book from the U.S. You'll receive publisher compensation payments as you normally would, based on the pricing you've provided for your book in the U.S. market.

 How Do Stores and Libraries Know About My Book?

 Ingram sends a metadata feed to our distribution partners.
 A store/library can search for your book and see the metadata linked to it, which is why the book metadata you provide for your title is so important.
 Your title metadata will help your book show up in relevant searches, for your book in particular and for books like yours.
 Although Ingram makes your book available to stores/libraries, there is no guarantee that they will order your book, which is why we have several other blog posts with tips on how to sell your book to bookstores and how indie authors can get their books into libraries.
 Typically, stores/libraries will not order a book if they don’t already know it exists, which is also why book marketing and promotion needs to be an essential part of your strategy to sell your book.

 Who Can Order My Book?